omaryahir/next14-learn-tests/README.md

 > [!WARNING]
-> This project has been moved to [next14-learn-test]
+> This project was originally started in [talleres]

 ## Next.js App Router Course - Starter